0ddlyoko/ERP_Rust/README.md

 For commercial licensing inquiries, please create an issue on the GitHub repository
 or contact the Licensor through the repository’s contact information.

+Please refer to each license file for details.